 Create a Stream Processor

-To create a stream processor:
+To create a stream processor that persists until you drop it:

 The Atlas Administration API provides an endpoint for creating a stream processor.